pilafnoodle/plockRL/README.md

 ### Create more specific rewards
 Rewards were very simple, for example adding a penalty when any lidar scan was less than a threshold.
 More specific rewards such as a heading reward based on the direction of the farthest point were introduced, but there was not enough time to develop it.

-## FUTURE F1TENTH PARTICIPANTS PLEASE READ
+## FUTURE CISL F1TENTH PARTICIPANTS PLEASE READ
 ### attempt heuristic method first
 There are many classical methods for track navigation, such as gap follow, farthest point follower and wall follow.
 Attempt these first, they are far easier than reinforcement or imitation learning.
 However these may struggle if competition track intentionally has gaps or holes.